brunompacheco/brunompacheco.github.io/_drafts/2023-06-27-literature-review-ml4co-2.md

 End-to-end models are algorithms that take as input an instance of an MILP problem of interest, and provide as output a predicted optimal solution<d-footnote>Recall that an MILP may have multiple optimal solutions.</d-footnote>.
 Several challenges arise in developing an end-to-end model, such as the representation of the input MILP instances, the choice of deep learning model, and the training algorithm.
-In this section, we will present the multiple approaches present in the literature for achieving a model that is capable of predicting an optimal solution for MILP instances.
+In this section, we will present the multiple approaches in the literature for developing a model that is capable of predicting an optimal solution for MILP instances.

-### Model architecture
+### Model input

 <!-- There are clear interdependences between the embedding of the instance (_Prep._ block) and the deep learning model employed (_DL_ block).
 However, as the pros and cons can be analysed individually, they will be presented individually. -->